content-left-bg.png

 Automotive Vocational Preparation

 Automotive is a rapidly growing and high-demand trade.
-In this 2 year subject AUR20720, students learn basic servicing skills as well as tyre fitting and balancing.
+In this 2-year subject AUR20720, students learn basic servicing skills as well as tyre-fitting and balancing.
 They learn identify all engine and driveline components in a vehicle as well as use machinery and tools specific to this trade.
-Students also demonstrate diagnostic and fault finding techniques using the latest OBD II Scan tool.
+Students also demonstrate diagnostic and fault-finding techniques using the latest OBD II Scan tool.

 Engineering Pathways